 Latin America is slightly opposite in terms of men being also the ones that provide the work.
-But in Africa, it’s 89% of the women that are on the farms picking the coffee cherries.
-And they’re not the ones who receive the payment for their work.
+But in Africa, 89% of the women on the farms pick the coffee cherries.
+And they're not the ones who receive the payment for their work.
 When the husband finally delivers the coffee to the factory, women never quite get the earnings.

 How to break the cycle of land ownership for women coffee growers?

-Vava is working hard to change this statistic and shift these unbalance.
+Vava is working hard to change this statistic and shift this unbalance.
 One of the initiatives is to have men empower women by giving them a few coffee trees.
-There’s a lot of land issues.
-And of course, it’s tough for some of these societies to have women own title deeds to the land.
-We’ve managed to have groups of men in different growing regions to give the women coffee plants.
+There's a lot of land issues.
+Of course, it's tough for some of these societies to have women own title deeds to the land.
+We've managed to have groups of men in different growing regions to give the women coffee plants.